 But for many people navigating the modern-day food system often seems overwhelming.
 Ingredients found in ultra-processed foods are being blamed for everything health-related, from cancer and diabetes to reduced kidney function and bone loss.
 Only adding to the confusion, sometimes even the way we cook otherwise-healthy foods puts them in the cancer-causing foods category while not consuming enough cancer-fighting foods.

 Unfortunately, until food manufacturers are forced to clean up the ingredients they use in their products, it’s up to us to avoid the worst kinds and to choose cancer-fighting foods.
 Today, the early combination of chemotherapy and nutrition therapy is able to save the lives of thousands of cancer patients.

 This duel approach can help support the entire body and mind in the healing process, which sometimes be long and very difficult.
 Certainly when it comes to cancer prevention, more research is still needed.
-But for now, I’ll share the types of foods and ingredients I’d recommend avoiding most, plus tips for how to transition to eating an anti-cancer diet full of cancer-fighting foods.
+But for now, here are tips for how to transition to eating an anti-cancer diet full of cancer-fighting foods.

-Are You Eating Enough Cancer-Fighting Foods Every Day?
+Are You Eating Enough Cancer-Fighting Foods?

 While we often think of the word “cancer” as one type of disease, this term actually encompasses over 100 different cellular disorders in the body.
 Cancer refers to uncontrolled cell division that leads to a tumor or abnormal cell growth.
 When abnormal cells divide without control, they can invade nearby tissues and spread to other parts of the body, including the blood and lymphatic systems.